Head rushes are caused by a rapid drop in your blood pressure when you stand up.

 Although you can’t stop aging completely, eating a healthy diet, exercising regularly, and living an overall healthy lifestyle may help you maintain a healthy cardiovascular system.

 Head rushes are common in pregnant women.
 Hormonal changes cause your blood vessels to relax and may cause your blood pressure to drop.
-Many women notice their blood pressure drop in the first 24 weeks of pregnancy.
+Many women notice their blood pressure drop in the first

 A variety of different heart conditions may increase your risk of low blood pressure and developing head rushes.
 These include valve problems and heart attacks.
 Parkinson’s disease, diabetes, and other diseases that damage your nerves may also cause head rushes.